apitoolkit/apitoolkit-landing/docs/sdks/elixir/phoenix/index.md

 ## Installation

-To install the SDK, kindly add `apitoolkit_phoenix` to the list of dependencies in the `mix.exs` file like so:
+To install the SDK, kindly add `apitoolkit_phoenix` to the list of dependencies in the `mix.exs` file, like so:

 ```elixir
 def deps do